rkaysen63/Wine_Enthusiasts/3_Deliverable-3/README_d3.md

 ![DashboardScreenshot](https://github.com/rkaysen63/Wine_Enthusiasts/blob/main/Images/DashboardScreenshot.png)

 The interactive dashboard gives clients an overview by elements.
-Clieints can filtering within elements and see how other elements are affected.
+Clients can filter within elements and see how other elements are affected.

 Elements:
   * Model accuracy report